Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 Strategic actions that deliver immediate value

 Build a unified control room.
-Map regulatory requirements to a single data glossary so Brazilian numbers feed SEC or CSRD filings without rework.
+Map regulatory requirements, including CBPS 01/02 for CVM filings and SBCE reporting obligations under Law 15.042/2024, to a single data glossary so Brazilian numbers feed SEC or CSRD filings without rework.

 Reprice land use risk.
 Use IFRS Foundation sustainability guidance alongside satellite alerts to stress test cash flow under deforestation assumptions.